 With backgrounds in communication and media design, it’s a given that the content is stellar.
-But it’s their ability to see the unique that earns them a place on this list.
-Others obviously agree with us, as Poppytalk is featured on Wired, Design Sponge, IKEA Family Live and in House and Home, Canadian Living, InStyle and Inside Out magazines.
+But it’s their ability to see the uniqueness that earns them a place on this list.
+Others obviously agree with us, as Poppytalk has features on Wired, Design Sponge, IKEA Family Live, House and Home, Canadian Living, InStyle and Inside Out magazines.

 In 2014, Jan’s influencer status nabbed her an agreement with Target to design a limited-edition “glamping” (short for the combo of glamour and camping) outdoor party collection.
 Jan’s collection then caught the eye of Buzzfeed’s Mellissa Harrison, who said the “New Glamping Line Looks Like A Real-Life Pinterest Board.”

 No, Poppytalk is not a DIY blog, per se, but it serves up heaps of inspiration for the do-it-yourselfer, from ideas on how to hang art to gardening inspiration and even Ikea hacks.